 Capella Taipei

-Capella Taipei opened in April 2025, with 86 room and suites, and is the newest addition to the portfolio.
+Capella Taipei opened in April 2025, with 86 room and suites, and is the third newest addition to the portfolio.
 Designed by André Fu, the hotel is meant to offer a “modern mansion” aesthetic.
 The property features an Auriga Spa, a small, serene indoor pool, a Cantonese restaurant, a European brasserie, and a patisserie with views of the hotel’s garden.

 This is without a doubt Taipei’s best hotel, and has elevated the hospitality standard in the city.
-It’s a property I really want to check out in the near future.

 Best way to maximize value with Capella Hotels & Resorts

-Unlike some other small luxury hotel groups, Capella does participate in a hotel loyalty program.
-Specifically, it’s part of GHA Discovery, which is an often overlooked loyalty program.
 Not only does GHA Discovery offer elite tiers, but the program also offers 4-7% back on your spending, in the form of credits you can use toward future GHA stays.
-So you absolutely should take advantage of this program is booking a Capella property.
+So you absolutely should take advantage of this program if booking a Capella property.

-On top of that, Capella properties participate in Virtuoso and similar preferred partner and credit card programs.
+Capella properties participate in Virtuoso and similar preferred partner and credit card programs.
 Booking through those channels usually includes:

 - Daily breakfast for two